quicwg/base-drafts/draft-ietf-quic-transport.md

 : A 32-bit unsigned number indicating the stream which is flow control blocked.

+## STREAM_ID_BLOCKED Frame {#frame-stream-id-blocked}

-An endpoint MAY send a STREAM_BLOCKED frame for a stream that exceeds the maximum stream ID set by its peer (see {{frame-max-stream-id}}).
+A sender MAY send a STREAM_ID_BLOCKED frame (type=0x0a) when it wishes to open a stream, but is unable to due to the maximum stream ID limit set by its peer (see
+{{frame-max-stream-id}}).
 This does not open the stream, but informs the peer that a new stream was needed, but the stream limit prevented the creation of the stream.

-## STREAM_ID_NEEDED Frame {#frame-stream-id-needed}

-A sender sends a STREAM_ID_NEEDED frame (type=0x0a) when it wishes to open a stream, but is unable to due to the maximum stream ID limit.

-The STREAM_ID_NEEDED frame does not contain a payload.
+The STREAM_ID_BLOCKED frame does not contain a payload.

 ## NEW_CONNECTION_ID Frame {#frame-new-connection-id}